"Everyone tries to change people. You do it with guilt and I do it with hawtness, because, y'know, that's what we're good at, but we all do it!"

 Later that afternoon, Penny, passing by the ice cream shop, sees Aggie inside, flirting with Darren.
 Though unable to see his face from outside, Penny assumes he's a "bad boy" type, especially when he carelessly gets ice cream on her shirt.
 She decides to drive him off, ostensibly so Aggie won't "get hurt."
 However, once she gets a look at his face, Penny realizes she had him pegged wrong and backs away in embarassment.
 As he and Aggie go for a jog, Darren wonders what it is girls see in him.
-Various girls along the way look fawningly at him, picturing him respectively as a nerd, a cat-lover, a beatnik and a stoner—in other words, as their own preferred "type."
+Various girls along the way look fawningly at him, picturing him respectively as a soon-to-be-wealthy nerd, a cat-lover, a beatnik and a stoner—in other words, as their own preferred "type."

 - Call Back: In Penny's dream (see below), Cyndi sprays her with a rainbow hose, recalling her doing so in waking life, with a regular hose, at Karen's party.

 - The Cameo: The strip introducing Darren features an appearance by Kimiko Ross of Dresden Codak and Paige Fox of Foxtrot, fighting Betty and Veronica-style over him.